 Cavendish House has its own on-site CT scanner to provide us with high resolution 3-D images of the jaws.
 Detailed, careful planning is the key to successful and comfortable implant treatment.

-Combining x-ray data from our 3-D CT scanner and surface laser scanning of the patient's teeth allows us to place implants using computer guided flapless techniques.
+Combining x-ray data from our 3-D CT scanner and surface laser scanning of the patient's teeth allows us, in many cases, to place implants using computer guided flapless techniques.
 This involves the surgery being carried out firstly using a virtual reality computer application.
 Once this has been done a digital 3-D steriolithographic surgical template is made.
-This technique allows patients to have 'flapless surgery', where implants are placed without any incision or stitches.
+This technique allows many patients to have 'flapless surgery', where implants are placed without any incision or stitches.
 This approach greatly improves post operative comfort for our patients.